vorachet/apigw-mvp/mvp-1/README.md

 - Added SQL(MySQL) and NoSQL(MongoDB) system into the development-environment architecture using Docker.

-- Implemented JWT authentication using username/password from database rather than hard coding, which is prototyped by MVP-0
+- Implemented JWT authentication using username/password from a database rather than hard coding, which is prototyped by MVP-0

 - Implemented more concrete microservices.
-This verion demonstrate a simplified Inventory and SystemLog microservices.
+This verion demonstrates a simplified Inventory and SystemLog microservices.
 Both run in a different runtime process and database backend.

 - Improved code for automatic proxy configuration